Turkish–Islamic synthesis: History

 In the late 1970s, the Turkish political scene was full of ideological conflicts between far-right ultranationalists (Idealists) and far-left groups, along with little-to-no governmental effort to stop it.
 Under the Motherland Party rule, Turkish Islamonationalism became the de facto official ideology of Turkey (and until today it is accused of being so under AKP rule, although the AKP strongly denies it).
 In 1982, religion was strengthened in schools and education as a way to strengthen Turkish Islamonationalism, which intended to weaken mainstream Islamism and secular nationalism.
-The Turkish–Islamic synthesis was fully developed by Aydınlar Ocağı (Intellectuals' Hearth) headed by Süleyman Yalçın in the 1980s.
+According to Adnan Türegün, Erdoğan promoted "Turco-Islamism" which differed from the Turkish-Islamic synthesis in that it was a state policy.

 Historically, Islamist movements in Turkey had an ethnic divide.
-Most Islamist groups solely recruited from either Kurds or Turks, with very few groups recruiting from both.
+Most Islamist or conservative groups solely recruited from either Kurds or Turks, with very few groups recruiting from both.
 The primary cause for the divide was that most Turkish Islamists held strong nationalist views, refused to fight against their own government, and often held Anti-Kurdish views as well.
 In turn, the Kurdish Islamists also held nationalist, separatist, and Anti-Turkish views, and often cooperated with secular Kurdish nationalists.
 Islamist militancy in Turkey was dominated by Kurds.
 Most Turkish Islamists preferred to travel for Jihad abroad.
 In the Bosnian War, Syrian civil war, as well as the First and Second Chechen War, they mostly professed Turkish nationalist, Neo-Ottomanist, and Pan-Turkist motives in addition to Islamism.